DevTeam/Pure.DI/readme/FooterTemplate.md

 ### OnDependencyInjection Hint

-Determine whether to generate partial _OnDependencyInjection_ method to control of dependency injection.
+Determines whether to generate partial _OnDependencyInjection_ method to control of dependency injection.
 This partial method is not generated by default.
 It cannot have an empty body due to the return value.
 It must be overridden when generated.
 This can be useful, for example, for [interception](#Interception).

 ```c#
 // OnDependencyInjection = On